R4zar0x/BigInt/README.md

 # BigInt: Arbitrary-Precision Integer Library

+This readme is for the old version of the project.
+The new project will only work in version 1.0.0.

 This is an implementation of a BigInt class in C++ that allows you to work with arbitrary-length integers.
 Approximate implementation time 35 hours